kubernetes-sigs/kueue/keps/1282-requeue-strategy/README.md

 ### API Changes

-Add additional fields to the Kueue ConfigMap to allow administrators to specify what timestamp to consider during queue sorting based on the reason for eviction.
+Add an additional field to the Kueue ConfigMap to allow administrators to specify what timestamp to consider during queue sorting (under the pre-existing waitForPodsReady block).

 Possible settings:

-* `UseEvictionTimestamp` (Back of queue)
+* `Eviction` (Back of queue)
-* `UseCreationTimestamp` (Front of queue)
+* `Creation` (Front of queue)

 ```yaml
 kind: ConfigMap